crosscon/uc1-integration/cba/README.md

     char SERVER_TEST_SIGNATURE[71] = { 48, 69, 2, 32, 4, 247, 113, 13, 200, 32, 82, 202, 123, 23, 119, 156, 212, 183, 197, 41, 241, 59, 222, 195, 240, 7, 93, 115, 111, 224, 238, 74, 4, 116, 101, 2, 2, 33, 0, 209, 50, 17, 198, 203, 73, 253, 171, 74, 30, 173, 126, 76, 126, 253, 15, 41, 239, 10, 184, 61, 24, 230, 6, 243, 171, 94, 227, 186, 223, 31, 23 };
     ```

     > Note: this is an example signature, you need to generate your own.
+Another
+    > thing to note here is that the `SERVER_TEST_SIGNATURE` should be changed
+    > to the proper name of the structure in the destination `.c` file.

-6. Check the IP address of the machine the server is running on by using, for
+5. Check the IP address of the machine the server is running on by using, for
   example, `ip a` command.
 This IP [will be
   needed](https://github.com/crosscon/context-based-auth-crosscon-demo/tree/3594d0b029f57422d00420e64369f199981d7e75?tab=readme-ov-file#configuration)
   for CBA Pseudo TA.